-I received my master’s and PhD in behavioural neuroscience from Queen’s University.
-Prior to joining Laurier, I worked as a post-doctoral fellow in Dr. Iain McGregor's lab at the University of Sydney, in Australia, and served as a faculty member at the University of New England, Australia, where I taught biological psychology and behavioural pharmacology.
+I received my master’s and PhD in Psychology from Queen’s University.
+Prior to joining Laurier, I worked as a post-doctoral fellow in Dr. Iain McGregor's lab at the University of Sydney, Australia, and then served as a faculty member at the University of New England, Australia.
 I joined the Department of Psychology at Wilfrid Laurier University in 2006.

 I am a behavioural pharmacologist who studies the behavioural and neural effects of drugs, with a special emphasis on drugs of abuse.

 My research is focused on the brain’s endocannabinoid system.
-Using behavioural and immunohistochemical techniques with laboratory rats, I examine how cannabinoid receptors are involved in normal behaviour (e.g., learning, memory, feeding, locomotion), pathological behaviour (e.g., addiction), and how cannabinoids interact with non-cannabinoid drugs such as cocaine, 'ecstasy' and heroin, to alter behaviour and brain activity.
+Using behavioural and immunohistochemical techniques, I examine how cannabinoid receptors are involved in normal behaviour (e.g., learning, memory, feeding, locomotion), pathological behaviour (e.g., addiction), and how cannabinoids interact with non-cannabinoid to alter behaviour and brain activity.

-Students interested in conducting a research thesis (Honours, Master’s or PhD) or directed studies project (PS490) are invited to contact me to discuss the possibility of supervision.
+Students interested in conducting a research thesis (Honours) or directed studies project (PS490) are invited to contact me to discuss the possibility of supervision.
 I am willing to supervise projects in the following areas (but other topics would be considered):

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×